Adding an order bump into your sales funnel can be a huge advantage for your eCommerce business.

 First, create a typical sales funnel.
 You may import a template or create one from scratch.

-Then plan & map your steps and assign the main sales product to the funnel.
+Then plan & map your steps and assign a main sales product to the funnel.

 Then follow the steps below to add an order bump offer at the checkout.

-Step 1 – Enable Order Bump At The Checkout Step
+Step 1 – Go to Order Bump Tab At The Checkout Step

 Select the checkout step and click on the Settings icon to open the checkout step settings drawer.